-Serve this vegan BBQ sauce on any grilled foods, steak, brisket, pork.
+Serve this vegan BBQ sauce on any grilled foods, tofu steaks, veggies, chicken, steak, brisket, pork.
 Serve it on pulled pork or chicken sandwiches.
 Dip French Fries or Onions Rings into it.
 I love a little BBQ sauce on my corn on the cob.
-And, there’s nothing like a freshly grilled burger with Homemade Hickory Smoke BBQ Sauce!
+And, there’s nothing like a freshly grilled burger (try it on one of those super popular vegan patties) with Homemade Hickory Smoke BBQ Sauce!

 This post contains affiliate links, which if you buy something won’t cost you any extra, but will help support this blog.
 Thanks!